-As at 31 March 2020, the Group employed 112 (2019: 117) full-time employees in Mainland China and Hong Kong combined.
+As at 31 March 2021, the Group employed 115 (2020: 112) full-time employees in Mainland China and Hong Kong combined.
 The employees' remuneration policy of the Group is regularly reviewed and determined by reference to market terms, the Group's financial performance as well as the individual's academic and professional qualifications and work performance.
 Staff benefits include Mandatory Provident Fund contributions for Hong Kong employees and contributions to central pension schemes operated by local municipal governments for mainland-based employees.
 The Group provides various training programmes to equip its staff with requisite skills and knowledge.
 In addition, a share option scheme is offered to recognise significant staff contributions.
-During the Financial Year, 35,700,000 share options (2019: 211,250,000) were issued to eligible participants under the Company's share option scheme.
-Total staff costs, inclusive of Directors' remuneration, for the Financial Year amounted to approximately HK\$19.4 million (2019: approximately HK\$29.1 million).
+During the Financial Year, no share options (2020: 35,700,000) were issued to eligible participants under the Company's share option scheme.
+Total staff costs, inclusive of Directors' remuneration, for the Financial Year amounted to approximately HK\$10.9 million (2020: approximately HK\$19.4 million).